swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. The argument label will remain unchanged.
 2. The parameter name will be prefixed with an underscore.
-3. The parameter will be bound to the backing property wrapper type.
+3. The parameter will be bound to the backing property-wrapper type.
-4. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
-The accessors will mirror the `wrappedValue` accessors.
-A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+4. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original – non-prefixed – parameter name.
+Moreover, the accessors will mirror the `wrappedValue` accessors.
+Lastly, a setter will _only_ be synthesized for the local property if the `wrappedValue`'s setter is `nonmutating`, or if the wrapper is a reference type.
-5. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
+5. If the property wrapper defines a `projectedValue` property, a local computed property representing `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.
 6. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call.

 #### Transformation example: